natalieagus/50002-2022/_fpga/fpga_4.md

 The complete implementation of `control_unit.luc` can be found <a href="https://github.com/natalieagus/SampleAlchitryProjects/blob/master/BetaComponents/source/control_unit.luc" target="_blank">here</a>.

 ## Assembling the Beta
-Now that we have all the three major components: the alu, the control unit, and the regfile, we can assemble the rest of the parts together to form a complete $\beta$ CPU.
+Now that we have all the three major components: the alu, the control unit, and the regfile, we can assemble the rest of the parts together to form a complete $$\beta$$ CPU.
 Its complete schematic is shown below:

 <img src="https://dl.dropboxusercontent.com/s/7vn4p9ucsydqu9e/beta.png?raw=1" width="70%" height="70%">